PritamTheCoder/Cats_vs_Dogs_CNN/README.md

 python test_img.py path/to/your/image.jpg
 ```

-This script will load the saved model, preprocess the input image, run inference, and print the prediction with confidence.
+This script loads the saved model, preprocesses the input image, runs inference, and prints the prediction with confidence.

 ---